ALMOST HOME, The Life Story of Ernest Fandler

 Landing in California, I got a job milking thirty (30) cows twice a day by hand.
 I saved every penny that I could so I would be able to go to Switzerland and buy a farm.
 I even started making money in the stock market.
 In a little over two years I had saved several thousand dollars.

-stock market crash.
+Then came the stock market crash.
 Many lost all their money -so did I. Newspapers were filled with reports of suicides.
 I myself didn't know just what I should do - I had lost all my money and my job, too.
 I couldn't think right anymore.

 I had a little rupture, so I thought I'd have that operated on.
 To get in the hospital, I gave them the right to use my body for experimental purposes, thinking that if the operation failed, I had nothing to lose.
 I had been sending money home regularly, so I sent my last twenty dollars home, and a little just before Christmas 1929, I signed in at the San Francisco City Hospital.
 They asked me whom they should notify in case something happened to me.
 I said: "Nobody."

-in the next bed to me, I met a Swiss, one of my countrymen.
+That night in the next bed to me, I met a Swiss, one of my countrymen.
 We started to talk about old times.
 He had an incurable disease - and no money, like myself.
 While we were talking, a nurse came into the room with a note, saying that my friend must go to Room 335.
 Soon they came and wheeled him away.

 "Well, I am glad to go.
 I will see you no more.”